davidfrantz/force/docs/source/howto/tsi.rst

 Temporal extent, Sensor, Index
 """"""""""""""""""""""""""""""

-To eventually generate a long term animation, let’s use 30 years of Landsat data:
+To eventually generate a long term animation, let's use 30 years of Landsat data:

 .. code-block:: bash